dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 Note that this is not the distribution of exact $S^2$, rather it is the distribution for $\frac{(n-1) S^2}{\sigma^2} $.

 <u>Properties and Key Facts:</u>
-- The multivariate generalization of the $\chi^2$ distribution is the Wishart distribution is Wishart Distribution.
+- The multivariate generalization of the $\chi^2$ distribution is the Wishart distribution.